loynin/05-Vehicle-Detection/writeup_template.md

 ###### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-To complish the vehicle detection, I use three sliding windiws (size: 128x128, 96x96, and 80x80) because these windows detect most of the vehicles that they sould have on the image.
+To complish the vehicle detection, I use three sliding windows (size: 128x128, 96x96, and 80x80) because these windows detect most of the vehicles that they sould have on the image.
 In block code [11] of notebook, the ```get_hot_boxes()``` is used to detect the vehicles in the image and return all the positive detection.

 For overlap detection, I used method of averaging boxes.
 This method is implemented on the class ```AverageHotBox```.
 The process of averaging boxes method is to calculate average size of overlaping boxes and create a single new and clean box from the overlaping boxes.